gconan/360Tconcurrent/A2/src/README.txt

 The included classes are not packaged and have no special compiling instructions.
-The Cyclic Barrier, Fair Read-Write Lock, and Garden each have constructors with parameters.
+The Cyclic Barrier, Fair Read-Write Lock, and Garden each have constructors with parameters and no default constructor.